+Original acquisitions were funded by the Bricks for Art program and Gala Preview Party prior to the 2003 opening of the Main Library building.
 Building such a collection is a process that continues.
-Funds raised by the Bricks for Art program and Gala Preview Party prior to the 2003 opening of the Main Library building were instrumental in these purchases, and continued to be raised through a percentage of sales of artwork exhibited in the gallery and through giving to the library.
-To learn more, contact Library Deputy Director Jim Madigan at email@example.com or 708.697.6909.
+Today funds are raised through a percentage of sales of artwork exhibited in the gallery and through giving to the library.
+To learn more, contact us »